gosquadron/squadron/docs/userguide.rst

 **Contents**

-A JSON object with properties such as "url".
+A YAML or JSON object with properties such as "url".
 Will have a template applied to it, so variable substitution and logic is possible.

 Examples::